hasan1417/AirQualityv2/README.md

 This project is developed for educational and research purposes.
 Please ensure compliance with data usage policies when working with air quality datasets.

-## Contact

-For questions about the implementation or to discuss potential improvements, please refer to the code documentation and comments within the source files.

 ---

 **Note**: This system represents a production-ready air quality forecasting solution that can be deployed in real-world environmental monitoring applications.
-The high accuracy (98.69% R²) and robust validation approach make it suitable for critical decision-making processes.
+The high accuracy (97.16% R²) and robust validation approach make it suitable for critical decision-making processes.